 10. Catalana

 Popular in Spain and Latin America, these birds are known as the “heat layer.”
-They are confirmed by experts at Practical Self Reliance as one of the premier heat-tolerant breeds, specifically noted for thriving in arid, hot environments where other layers fail.
+They thrive in arid, hot environments where other layers fail.

 Because they are rare and expensive in the US, protect them from predators, as they are often lighter and easier for hawks to grab.